top of page

 Biography:

-“The London-Tromsø constellation, you’ve just been f***ed by Illumination”.
+“The London-Tromsø constellation — you’ve just been f***ed by Illumination”.

-Illumination tracks slowly but surely appeared on a vast number of mix compilations, eventually pushing their music up to the more mainstream, worldwide club scene; with DJ tours, better promotion, and international releases on “Café del Mar” helping their own releases get discovered.
+Illumination tracks slowly but surely appeared on a vast number of mix compilations, eventually reaching the mainstream worldwide club scene.
+DJ tours, better promotion, and international releases on Café del Mar helped their music gain wider recognition.

-Their two albums “This Is Illumination”, and “The Poppy Rocks” essentially compiled and collected their most treasured recordings.
+Their two albums This Is Illumination and The Poppy Rocks essentially compiled and collected their most treasured recordings.
 From the deep house journeys of “Sometimes Almost Heaven”, the arctic ambience of “Black Sun”, the chill-out classic “Cookie Raver”, the heartfelt and euphoric cover of “Cry Me A River”, the introverted folktronica of “Kool Karma”, to the desolate “Palestine, Texas”.

-The pair stopped recording together in 2004, after a “fine innings”, leaving a catalogue of unique Illumination releases, and superb “Chilluminati” remixes.
-Per Martinsen to this day, continues to record under his original solo artist moniker, “Mental Overdrive”, with Nicholas also producing his own variants of post-classical electronica in both film scores and newer ventures like "Neon Streams" & "Nicholas & Sebastian".
+The pair stopped recording together in 2004, after a fine innings, leaving behind a catalogue of unique Illumination releases and superb Chilluminati remixes.
+Per Martinsen continues to record under his original solo moniker, Mental Overdrive, while Nicholas produces his own variants of post-classical electronica for film scores and newer projects such as Neon Streams and Nicholas & Sebastian.

 Photo: Albert Boullet.